he11t/Discopy/README.md

 ### ⚖️ Copyright Notice

 ```
-© 2024 shalan.v - All Rights Reserved
+© 2024 he11t - All Rights Reserved
 Proprietary and Confidential
 Protected by International Copyright Law
 ```